lunartechfreek/pawfect-pups/README.md

 ### Programmes, Tools and Libraries Used

 - [Codeanywhere](https://app.codeanywhere.com/)
-    - Codeanwhere is the IDE that i used to write my code with.
+    - Codeanwhere is the IDE that I used to write my code with.

 - [Github](https://github.com/)
-    - Github is what i used to store my code repository on.
+    - Github is what I used to store my code repository on.

 - [Github Pages](https://pages.github.com/)
     - Github pages was used to deploy my project as a live website from the code stored in the repository.